spotify/confidence-sdk-swift/README.md

 confidence.putContext(context: ["os_version": ConfidenceValue(string: "17.0")])
 ```

+### Logging
+By default, the Confidence SDK will log errors and warnings.
+You can change the preferred log level by passing a `loggerLevel` to the `Confidence.Builder` constructor.

+To turn off logging completely, you can pass `LoggingLevel.NONE` to the `Confidence.Builder`.

 # OpenFeature Provider
 If you want to use OpenFeature, an OpenFeature Provider for the [OpenFeature SDK](https://github.com/open-feature/kotlin-swift) is also available.